Discover Faversham’s quays, brewery and ancient lanes

 In 1946 he was knighted and lived into his 90th year and died in 1978 in Selling, Kent.
 His medals and awards are held at the Imperial War Museum in London.

-Other lanes to stroll around are Tanners Street, the west side of West Street to Stonebridge Pond.
+Other lanes to wend your way around in Faversham are Tanners Street, the west side of West Street to Stonebridge Pond.
 Also, cross over Faversham Creek at Bridge Road and take the riverside walk along Front Brents.

 Check Faversham’s tides as the Creek looks so much better at high tide.

-Faversham has so much to offer a visitor whether your heading for a day trip or staying overnight.
+Faversham in Kent has so much to offer a visitor, whether you're heading there for a day trip or staying in this picturesque town in Kent overnight.

 English Heritage